 What is Botox?

-The name 'Botox' is an abbreviation of Botulinum Toxin Type A, a toxin that is produced by a microbe that causes food poisoning.
-Although that may sound a little scary, the small dose used by a doctor in facial injections is generally considered safe.
+The name ‘Botox’ is an abbreviation of Botulinum Toxin Type A, a toxin that is produced by the bacterium Clostridium botulinum, which causes food poisoning.
+Although that may sound a little scary, the small dose used by a doctor in facial injections is generally considered safe [1].

 When injected into the face of a patient, the treatment temporarily stops a muscle from moving.
 This smooths lines in the skin, creating a younger-looking complexion.